Why Fluence, the AES-Siemens Joint Venture, Just Raised $125M From Qatar

 Fluence launched a more compact and modular storage product last year, designed to speed up installation and improve safety compared to an earlier product generation, which was involved in a 2019 fire in Arizona.

-The QIA private placement comes after several other storage companies, like Stem and zinc battery startup Eos Energy Storage, have opted for public markets via special purpose acquisition companies (SPACs).
+The Qatar Investment Authority private placement comes after several other storage companies, like Stem and zinc battery startup Eos Energy Storage, have opted for public markets via special-purpose acquisition companies.
 Fluence could head to public markets eventually, but that would be up to shareholders, Wolek noted.

 "Our job is to grow the business as fast as we can and hopefully as broad as we can, so we can invest much more capital in it," he said.